The Professional Negligence Law Review: Mexico

 The CNSF may cancel – or suspend, for up to two years – the insurance adjusters' registration (without prejudice to the warnings and fines that may also be imposed on them) if they fail to comply with the requirements set out in the LISF or if they commit a violation of the LISF and its regulations (also without prejudice to the economic sanctions that may be imposed on them pursuant to the LISF and other applicable laws).

-The LISF provides that both external auditors that evaluate financial statements and independent actuaries that evaluate the adequacy of technical reserves shall be duly registered with the CNSF and appointed by the board of directors of the insurance or bonding company.
+The LISF provides that both external auditors that evaluate financial statements and independent actuaries that evaluate the adequacy of technical reserves must be duly registered with the CNSF and appointed by the board of directors of the insurance or bonding company.

 Pursuant to the LISF, external auditors and independent actuaries must keep at least five years' records.